-Allow me to outline his change process and make a comment or two about each step.
+Allow me to outline his change process and make a comment about each step.
 And then I'd like to offer one observation for your consideration.

-- 1. Establishing a sense of urgency.
+- 1. Establish a sense of urgency.
 Any change initiative is DOA in a context where complacency reigns unchecked. - 2.
-Creating the guiding coalition.
-A key step on the pathway to effective change is selecting a group of people to navigate the process who among other things bring expertise and credibility. - 3.
-Developing a vision and strategy.
+Create the guiding coalition.

+A key step on the pathway to effective change is selecting a group of people to navigate the process who among other things bring expertise and credibility.

+- 3. Develop a vision and strategy.
 Change is possible only when there is a vision that is compelling and inspiring, aligned with clear steps toward implementation. - 4.
-Communicating the change vision.
-In every way possible, the voice of change needs to drown out the voice of status quo. - 5.
-Empowering broad-based action.
-Create the context for change by removing barriers and retooling systems that undercut the vision. - 6.
-Generating short-term wins.
-Make a big deal about steps of progress by recognizing those who are forwarding the vision. - 7.
-Consolidating gains and producing more change.
-Capitalize on the momentum by advancing even more steps of change.
-For example, replace old-model policies and recruit people who have the commitment and capacity to make the vision happen. - 8.
-Anchoring new approaches in the culture.
-Call out the connection between how new approaches and actions translate into organizational success, and ensure succession by investing in the leadership development of your people.
+Communicate the change vision.In every way possible, the voice of change needs to drown out the voice of status quo. - Empower broad-based action.
+Create the context for change by removing barriers and retooling systems that undercut the vision. - Generate short-term wins.
+Make a big deal about steps of progress by recognizing those who are forwarding the vision.

+- Consolidate gains and producing more change.
+Replace old-model policies and recruit people who have the commitment and capacity to make the vision happen. - 8.
+Anchor new approaches in the culture.

+Call out the connection between how new approaches and actions translate into organizational success.
+Ensure sustained success by investing in the leadership development of your people.